Local Ad: Plot

-When Michael Scott (Steve Carell) learns that the Scranton branch's participation in a Dunder Mifflin television commercial is limited to five seconds of the staff waving at the camera, he dismisses the advertising consultants sent to the branch, and convinces the company's corporate headquarters to consider an alternative version that he will produce himself.
+When Michael Scott learns that the Scranton branch's participation in a Dunder Mifflin television commercial is limited to five seconds of the staff waving at the camera, he dismisses the advertising consultants sent to the branch, and convinces the company's corporate headquarters to consider an alternative version that he will produce himself.

-Michael asks Pam Beesly (Jenna Fischer) to design an animated logo, and she works all night on it.
-Phyllis Vance's (Phyllis Smith) mission to enlist visiting author Sue Grafton to appear in the ad is unsuccessful.
-Headed by Darryl Philbin (Craig Robinson), a group of employees write and perform a jingle for the commercial, which Michael ultimately rejects.
-Andy Bernard (Ed Helms), meanwhile, struggles throughout the day to recall the product name from an advertising jingle that contains the lyrics "Gimme a break.
+Michael asks Pam Beesly to design an animated logo, and she works all night on it.
+Phyllis Vance's mission to enlist visiting author Sue Grafton to appear in the ad is unsuccessful.
+Headed by Darryl Philbin, a group of employees write and perform a jingle for the commercial, which Michael ultimately rejects.
+Andy Bernard, meanwhile, struggles throughout the day to recall the product name from an advertising jingle that contains the lyrics "Gimme a break.
 Gimme a break.
 Break me off a piece of that..."

-Dwight Schrute (Rainn Wilson) has largely removed himself to the online virtual world of Second Life.
-Dwight has created an avatar named Dwight Shelford, also a paper salesman, patterned after his once-perfect real life.
-He now uses Second Life as an escape from his real-life troubles, even going as far as creating a virtual Second Life, called Second Second Life.
-Jim Halpert (John Krasinski) also creates his own avatar named Jim Samtanko, a guitar-playing Philadelphia sportswriter, and enters Second Life in order to spy on Dwight.
+Dwight Schrute, playing in the online virtual world of Second Life, has created an avatar named Dwight Shelford, also a paper salesman, patterned after his once-perfect real life.
+He now uses Second Life as an escape from his real-life troubles, even creating a virtual Second Life, called Second Second Life.
+Jim Halpert creates his own avatar named Jim Samtanko, a guitar-playing Philadelphia sportswriter, and enters Second Life in order to spy on Dwight.

-Dwight has also reluctantly become Andy's confidante regarding his relationship with Angela Martin (Angela Kinsey), Dwight's former girlfriend.
+Dwight reluctantly becomes Andy's confidante regarding his relationship with Angela Martin, Dwight's former girlfriend.
 Dwight's spirits are lifted when he learns that, during a makeout session with Andy, Angela cried, "Oh, D!".
-Though, Andy is oblivious to the fact that Angela was referring to Dwight.
+Andy assumes "D" is a diminutive for Andy.

 After the corporate headquarters rejects Michael's ad, the office employees gather at Poor Richard's Pub to watch the professionally filmed commercial, which Michael refers to as "the world premiere of corporate crapfest."
 After the commercial, Jim plays Michael's version of the ad on the bar's television set.
-Over the theme from Chariots of Fire, as Michael narrates "trite catchphrases", a sheet of paper is depicted making a journey around the world, carrying a variety of messages meaningful to the recipients; as Pam's animated whirling sheets of paper coalesce into the company logo to end the ad, the employees as well as the other patrons of the bar show their approval.
+Over the theme from Chariots of Fire, as Michael narrates trite catchphrases, a sheet of paper is depicted making a journey around the world, carrying a variety of messages meaningful to the recipients; Pam's animated whirling sheets of paper coalesce into the company logo to end the ad.
+The employees as well as the other patrons of the bar show their approval.

-The episode ends with Andy doing an interview, still trying to recall the product name from the jingle.
-On the basis that it has to rhyme, he incorrectly concludes that it promotes Fancy Feast cat food.
+Andy, still trying to recall the product name from the jingle on the basis that it has to rhyme, incorrectly concludes that it promotes Fancy Feast cat food.